 - Deal of the Day - Each game will feature select concessions items available at a discount of up to 50% or more off the regular price.
 Items include $3 22oz Pepsi, $5 foot-long hot dogs, $4 pizza slices at select locations.
 Look for the Deal of the Day on Mariners social media and in-park announcements on game days.
 Check out the latest schedule of deals.

 - $5 and $6 12oz beer is available at select locations including The 'Pen, Good Hops and Sultan of Suds stands, Lookout Landing and Hit It Here Café.
-Also in select locations on Thursday and Saturdays, Coors Light is available for $5.
 Keep an eye on the Beer Finder section of the MLB Ballpark app for where to find it.

 - Mariners Value Games, presented by BECU - 25 select games with $15 View/Bleacher and $30 Main Level tickets.
 Mix of weekends, holidays, weeknights.
 BECU Value Nights replaces previous discount programs such as Half-Price Nights and Family Nights.

-- Fans are now permitted to bring into Safeco Field one 32oz or smaller clear plastic water bottle per person.
+- Fans are now permitted to bring into T-Mobile Park one 32oz or smaller clear plastic water bottle per person.
 The bottle must be sealed.
 If the seal is broken, it must be dumped out or surrendered at the gate.
 Beverages in open containers, such as coffee cups, are still banned.

 Improved Ballpark Entry